Line lasing in a two-dimensional lattice of orbital photonic resonators: Numerical model of lasing

 However, dissipative coupling in combination with the cross-shaped pump profile is not enough to reproduce the observed phase locking between horizontal and vertical lines.
-Simulations in these conditions indeed show simultaneous lasing in the horizontal and vertical lines at the energy of the top of the band, but their relative phase is random at each simulation realization.
-To reproduce the phase locking observed in the experiment, in Eq.~(\ref{eq:psi_evolution}) we incorporate a coupling term between the $p_x$ and $p_y$ orbitals of each B site: $H_{p_xp_y}=\sum_{\text{B sites}}{ -t_{p_xp_y}|\psi_{l,m}^{\text{B},p_x}\rangle\langle\psi_{l,m}^{\text{B},p_y}| + h.c.}$ A possible origin of this term is a residual ellipticity in the shape of the B pillars, most probably introduced during the fabrication.
+Simulations in these conditions result in simultaneous lasing in the horizontal and vertical lines at the energy of the top of the band, but their relative phase is random at each simulation realization.
+To reproduce the phase locking observed in the experiment, in Eq.~(\ref{eq:psi_evolution}) we incorporate a coupling term between the $p_x$ and $p_y$ orbitals of each B site: $H_{p_xp_y}=\sum_{\text{B sites}}{ -t_{p_xp_y}|\psi_{l,m}^{\text{B},p_x}\rangle\langle\psi_{l,m}^{\text{B},p_y}| + h.c.}$ A possible origin of this term is a residual ellipticity in the shape of the B pillars, most probably introduced during the fabrication at the electron beam lithography or reactive ion etching processes.
 This ellipticity breaks the degeneracy between the ${p_x}$ and ${p_y}$ orbitals.
 Through numerical simulations across 100 independent stochastic realizations, we find that for the parameters used in our simulations, a minimum coupling strength $t_{p_xp_y} = {37.5\,\mu\text{eV}}$ (nearly half of $\Gamma_p$) is required to induce phase locking of the two line modes with the observed relative phase.

+Based on studies of the splitting between $p_x$ and $p_y$ modes in micropillars with large ellipticities~\cite{sebald_optical_2011, galimov_towards_2023}, we estimate that the ratio of the short to the long axis of our micropillars required to reach the $p_x-p_y$ coupling used in the simulations should be of the order of 0.994.
+This ellipticity is too close to 1 (perfectly circular micropillar) to be visible in a scanning electron microscope image, in particular given the spatial overlap the adjacent micropillars.
+It is also too small to be revealed in the photoluminescence of the real space and far field emission at low excitation power measured in Fig.~\ref{fig2}(b)-(d): the coupling between $s$ and $p$ modes is more than 10 times larger than $t_{p_xp_y}$.
+Only in the crossing lines lasing configuration it plays an important role in the phase locking of the two lasers.